DHTMLX/gantt-docs/data/desktop/performance.md

 02_extensions/13_smart_rendering.html
 }}

-The process of usual smart rendering is to check whether the position of a gantt element falls within the area visible on the screen and define either display it or not.
+The process of usual smart rendering is to check whether the position of a gantt element falls within the area visible on the screen and define whether to display it or not.

-However, the smart rendering of [custom layers](desktop/baselines.md) enables only the vertical "Smart rendering" by default.
+However, the smart rendering of [custom layers](desktop/baselines.md) enables only the vertical Smart rendering by default.
 It means, that the custom layers will be rendered when the row of the specified task is in the view port.
-But the exact coordinates of a custom element can't be calculated and the whole row of the task in the timeline is taken as its position.<br> *You may refer to the api/gantt_addtasklayer.md#smartrenderingforcustomlayers article to learn how to enable the horizontal "Smart rendering" for custom layers.*
+But the exact coordinates of a custom element can't be calculated and the whole row of the task in the timeline is taken as its position.<br> *You may refer to the api/gantt_addtasklayer.md#smartrenderingforcustomlayers article to learn how to enable the horizontal Smart rendering for custom layers.*